niveklabs/tfwriter/hcp/r/hcp_aws_network_peering.md

 }

 variable "peering_id" {
-  description = "(optional) - The ID of the Network peering." type        = string default     = null
+  description = "(optional) - The ID of the network peering." type        = string default     = null
 }